Requirements and Courses

 If you use an AP/IB credit for a course, consider taking an upper level course in the discipline.
 Among the premedicine prerequisite/recommended courses, AP/IB credits for calculus, chemistry, psychology, and statistics are accepted.

 You may designate a premedicine course pass/fail only if you retake the course, and you may only earn credit for a course once.
-Know that medical or dental school admissions use grades from your premedicine courses to compute your science GPA, so it is often better for you to keep the grade and do well on a subsequent upper level course in the same discipline as it demonstrates resilience and your ability to learn from mistakes, two qualities highly valued by medical school admissions.
+Know that medical or dental school admissions use grades from your premedicine courses to compute your science GPA, so it is often better for you to keep the grade and do well on a subsequent upper level course in the same discipline as it demonstrates resilience and your ability to learn from mistakes, two qualities highly valued by medical and professional school admissions.